micag2025/Supply_Chain_project/docs/testing.md

 * End-to-end supply chain traceability

 The results demonstrate that the proof-of-concept operates reliably across all core supply chain workflows while maintaining data integrity, transparency, and role-based security.

+---

+## Next Steps

+Once the application has been successfully deployed and verified, you can continue with the following documentation [Project README](ENCLOSE LINK)